About the UW &Seattle

 The University of Washington

-Founded in 1861, the University of Washington is one of the world’s most prestigious universities.
-The UW enrolls more than 57,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
+The University of Washington, founded in 1861, is one of the world’s most prestigious universities.
+The UW enrolls more than 59,000 students each year and thrives as a center for groundbreaking research in numerous fields, including medicine, education, public affairs, aeronautics and business.
+The largest UW campus is located in the heart of Seattle, one of the most scenic and livable cities in the United States.

 A World-Class Educational Institution